© 2010 National Intelligence Agency Inc. All Rights Reserved.

 • Amendments (if necessary)

-Contact the National Intelligence Agency, Inc. (NIA) professionals with inquiries regarding private concerns and request an evaluation.
-It is of significance to note that associated costs for such services are contingent upon the nature of the postmortem examination and/or the extent of the requisite autopsy conducted and is predicated upon the relevant circumstances surrounding the death.
+Contact the National Intelligence Agency, Inc. (NIA) professionals with inquiries regarding concerns, request and evaluation of the circumstances surrounding a death in relation to whether a medicolegal death investigation and/or autopsy is warranted.
+It is of significance to note that associated costs for such services are contingent upon the circumstances surrounding the death, the nature of the postmortem examination and/or the extent of the requisite autopsy performed if in fact a previous autopsy was performed.

 What is it?